copaland/ESP32_PROJECTS/README.md

 ## Installing the ESPAsyncWebServer library

 1. Open the Library Manager.
+Go to `Tools > Library Manager…`
 2. Search for `espasyncwebserver` and Enter.
-3. Install `ESPAsyncWebSrv` by dvarrel (The ESPAsyncWebServer library requires the AsyncTCP library to work.)
+3. Install `ESPAsyncWebSrv` by dvarrel (The ESPAsyncWebSrv library requires the AsyncTCP library to work.)